sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Bera fonts
+Short desc    : Bera fonts
 URL          : http://tug.org/texlive/
-Лицензия     : Bitstream vera
+License      : Bitstream vera
-Описание     : The package contains the Bera Type 1 fonts, and a zip archive
+Descript     : The package contains the Bera Type 1 fonts, and a zip archive
              : containing files to use the fonts with LaTeX.
 Bera is a set of
              : three font families: Bera Serif (a slab-serif Roman), Bera Sans
              : (a Frutiger descendant), and Bera Mono (monospaced/typewriter).